Project: Empowered Citizens Enhancing Accountability of the Education Reform and Quality of Education in Moldova Project

 EXPERT-GRUP, a think-tank dedicated to promoting financial transparency, has earned a GPSA grant to empower citizens to effectively engage with local and national authorities in budget processes and policy-making in the education sector.
 The grant will help EXPERT-GRUP and beneficiaries improve reforms and increase transparency in the use of public resources.
 This will be done by: 1) building partnerships and strengthening skills to implement social accountability tools; 2) empowering local and regional stakeholders to implement public hearings and citizen report cards to increase accountability; 3) integrating social accountability tools with government systems around policy-making and budget dialogues; and 4) collecting and curating knowledge to improve project design and share experiences internationally.
 Information generated will be used to support policy dialogue at the national level and will be shared with the Ministry of Education to provide feedback on policies and highlight the impact of ongoing reforms regarding education outcomes.

-2. More than 1,200 school administrators, teachers, parents and mayors, organized in local coalitions, are holding school managers accountable by participating in public hearings, monitoring school budget spending, and completing community scorecards.
+2. More than 1,300 school administrators, teachers, parents and mayors, organized in local coalitions, held school managers accountable by participating in public hearings, monitoring school budget spending, and completing community scorecards.

 3. For every school in Moldova, www.scoalamea.md offers budget, geolocation and performance indicator information publicly.
 The website serves as a platform for school stakeholders around the country to share knowledge on social accountability efforts.

-There are past and future lessons to be learned from this Moldova Education Project, including but not limited to that:
+The final evaluation of the project suggests important lessons can be learned from this Moldova Education Project, including but not limited to:

-1. Educational System spillovers can change the way that communities--rayons (administrative units) and mayoralties in the Moldovan case--use public hearings and organized events for consultation of local governance issues such as the local budget setting and planning.
+2. Beyond the education system level, the project showed that social accountability can have a spillover effect, as it has changed the way that communities--rayons (administrative units) and mayoralties in the Moldovan case--use public hearings and organized events for consultation on local governance issues such as local budget setting and planning.

 Click to see more Lessons Learned from this Moldova Education Project